 \subsection{Inference Efficiency}

-In addition to final success rates, Tables~\ref{tab:main_results_sokoban_frozenlake} and \ref{tab:main_results_webshop} report average response length and interaction turns to assess whether increased training-time compute can improve solution quality, token efficiency, and latency at inference time.
-Across environments, trajectory search methods consistently reduce both metrics, indicating improved decision-making at test time.
+In addition to final success rates, Tables~\ref{tab:main_results_sokoban_frozenlake} and \ref{tab:main_results_webshop} report average response length and interaction turns to assess whether train-time trajectory search can improve solution quality, token efficiency, and latency at inference time.
+Across experiments, TSR consistently reduces both metrics, indicating improved decision-making at test time.
 In particular, beam search produces the shortest responses and fewest turns on average, with lookahead achieving comparable reductions.
-Overall, these results suggest that training-time trajectory search not only improves task success but also yields more concise interactions at deployment time.
-We substantiate these results by providing a qualitative example for the WebShop task in \refapp{app:supplementary_results_inference_efficiency}.
+Overall, this suggests that TSR distills more concise interaction strategies into the policy without requiring search at deployment.
+We substantiate these results with qualitative examples for WebShop in \refapp{app:supplementary_results_inference_efficiency}.